 email@example.com | Academia.edu

 R. J. has developed widely used projectile point typologies for the pre-ceramic and ceramic eras in Arizona, frequently collaborating with other researchers to advance the state of typological studies in the Southwest, and has also pioneered methods for economically recording debitage while maximizing behavioral inferences.
-Other research interests include projectile technology, gunflints, craft and manufacturing specialization, and the archaeology of gender.
-They would rather be hiking right now; finding a microbrewery at the top of the mountain would be a bonus.
+Other research interests include projectile technology, gunflints, and lithic technology as a reflection of social dynamics.
+They would rather be hiking right now; finding a brewery at the top of the mountain would be a bonus.

 firstname.lastname@example.org | Academia.edu | LinkedIn